 For this is your duty, to act well the part that is given to you; but to select the part, that belongs to another. -Epictetus

 The trick is in defining what exactly our “role” is, and it still comes back to what is and is not in our power.
 Epictetus was a slave and a cripple.
 He would ultimately gain his freedom, found a school, and become one of the most influential philosophical minds in history (He continued to live a very humble life with few material possessions).
 His role was not to be a mere slave.
 Rising above his family’s poverty was in his power, just as it is in our power (and indeed, our very way of life) to improve upon our conditions in America.
 Stoics are expected to be anything but passive; they are to maximize their impact by focusing energies only on those endeavors within their sphere of influence.
 Quit whining about the evil corporations.
 Work hard and kick ass.

 Furthermore, Stoics don’t consider things like wealth, prestige and power to be necessarily bad ; they’re just things that can be used in good or bad ways.
 If they come with one’s office, then so much the greater opportunity to act with virtue.
-Greedily seeking them or indulging in them, however, would be seen as moral corruption.
-A genuine Stoic leader would be truly formidable, because they would behave only in accordance with their duties, invulnerable to the traps and temptations responsible for the downfall of countless titans.
+Compared to virtue, though, things like wealth and power are just petty trinkets.
+A genuine Stoic leader would be truly formidable, because they would behave only in accordance with their duties, invulnerable to the traps and temptations that regularly bring down titans.

 Receive wealth or prosperity without arrogance, and be ready to let it go. –Marcus Aurelius